mulesoft-labs/js-client-oauth2/README.md

 [![NPM downloads][downloads-image]][downloads-url]
 [![Build status][travis-image]][travis-url]

 > Straight-forward execution of OAuth 2.0 flows and authenticated API requests.
+7.58 kB in browsers, after minification and gzipping, 75% from `url` and `querystring` dependencies.

 ## Installation